 It was another day with absolutely unpredictable weather in Montreal.
 I went to my favorite spot in the city for the sunsets without much hope of getting any light at all.
-For the entire afternoon the sun was completely covered with the thick and dark clouds.
+For the entire afternoon, the sun was completely covered with the thick and dark clouds.

-Just before the sun was ready to submerge under the horizon the small opening appeared, letting sun out of the clouds.
+Just before the sun was ready to submerge under the horizon the small opening appeared, letting the sun out of the clouds.
 The sunset lasted 3-5 minutes at most but it was enough for me to take a few interesting shots.

 The light was extremely dynamic.
-I was shooting directly into the sun but at the same time I had spots of very dark shadows around me.
-To make sure I cover entire range of light I took 9 bracketed shots from -4EV to+4EV.
+I was shooting directly into the sun but at the same time, I had spots of very dark shadows around me.
+To make sure I cover the entire range of light I took 9 bracketed shots from -4EV to+4EV.
 Later, I used only 7 exposures to tone map HDR image; +3 and +4 exposures were way too bright and unusable.

 Deconstructing Featured Photo

 Lens: Sigma 10-20mm

 Bracketing: 9 shots (-4, -3, -2, -1, 0, +1, +2, +3, +4 )